-You said you must go to him; I said go
+You said you must go to him; I said go,

-For he professed some hour of dire need
+His having claimed some hour of dire need

 And leave you did, to save his mortal soul,